Test before you invest: Proven market validation strategies to guarantee product-market fit

-To answer this question, we spoke to Malte Scholz, Head of Product and CEO at airfocus, and Martín Burgener, Product Director at eDreams, who gave us their insights on market validation.
+To discuss this process—known as market validation—we spoke to Malte Scholz, Head of Product and CEO at airfocus, and Martín Burgener, Product Director at eDreams.
+They shared their insights on all things market validation—from why you need it, to their own experiences validating product ideas.

 Market validation: Quick overview

-Market validation is an essential step in the product development process between having a new product concept and starting the process to create it.
-As the name suggests, market validation involves researching potential users of a new product to gauge how viable the product or business idea would be in the target market.
+Market validation is an essential step in the product development process between having a new product concept and starting the process of creating it.
+It involves conducting qualitative research and data analysis to assess the viability of a product or business idea within the target market.

 Market validation can be used when developing a startup idea centered around an innovative new product, launching a new product within an existing business, or developing a new feature to add to current products.